kliewkliew/salad/README.md

        redis.serde.CompactByteArraySerdes.intSerde)
     .map(valueOpt => valueOpt.map(_ + 1))
 ```

+If the key is always a string UIID and the value is always numeric or a compressable string or byte-array, you can use the simplified `SaladUIIDKeyAPI`.

 You must ensure that a serde pair is used symmetrically for mutating and accessing a key-value pair.